toddledev/documentation/docs/07-components/02-when-to-create-a-component/index.md

 ---
-title: The editor - overview
+title: When to Create a Component
 description: toddle docs
 date: 2025-03-03
 updated: 2025-03-03
 author: Franz Baur
 tags:
-  - editor
+  - Component
 ---

-# The Editor - Overview
+# When to Create a Component